goodeggs/angular-cached-resource/README.md

    is pre-populated from the cache.
 The request will still attempt to go through to the server, and if the server responds, the cache entry will be updated.

-Updating a cachedResource object will do the following:
+Updating a CachedResource object will do the following:

 1. Add the resource update action to a queue.
 2. Immediately attempt to flush the queue by sending all the network requests in the queue.